RexGhub/alx-low_level_programming/0x00-hello_world/README.md

 ## Files

-All of the following files and desriptions
+All of the following are files and desriptions